GenericMadScientist/RipCheck/README.md

 in Clone Hero, this is probably not of any interest to you.
 This project is specifically to aid in that effort.

-Right now the only two checks the program does are to make sure the resolution is 480 and that there are no chord snapping problems.
+Right now the only three checks the program does are to make sure the resolution is 480, that there are no chord snapping problems, and for any disjoint chords.
 More will be added over time.

 ## Install